GillJaskiart/ACIT2420_assignment1/README.md

   StrictHostKeyChecking no
   UserKnownHostsFile /dev/null
 ```
+**Note**: You may need to use the hostname of your droplet and change the IP address to the address of your droplet.
+Also, make sure you are using the correct SSH key.
 ## Step 2: Create SSH key pair
 When you SSH into your droplet, you will be in the home directory by default, if you are not in home directory, use this command to go to home directory:
 ```terminal